indre-idenfy/Documentation/pages/FAQ.md

 associated with document scanning e.g. could not locate a face in a document, could not read name/surname from the document, document is too blurry, etc. Also, there might be various cases associated with face detection and matching e.g. selfie face and document face look too different.
-Furthermore, in case LID or AML is enabled (see [Functionality configuration](https://github.com/idenfy/Documentation#functionality-customisation) section) an identification could be denied because the document used was registered as lost or a person is in PEP sanctions list.
+Furthermore, in case LID or AML is enabled an identification could be denied because the document used was registered as lost or a person is in PEP sanctions list.

 - ##### When identification is considered approved?
 It is considered approved when document and face analysis both succeed.
 Document analysis: data from a document was read successfully and matched data provided when generating token.
 Face analysis: selfie face and document face both match.
-Also, in case LID or AML is enabled
-(see [Functionality configuration](https://github.com/idenfy/Documentation#functionality-customisation) section), a person has a valid document and is not in PEP sanctions list.
+Also, in case LID or AML is enabled a person has a valid document and is not in PEP sanctions list.